| It

 tenacity and perseverance.
 At any point he can

 give us sudden acceleration toward our goal.
+4. Strength for the long haul.

 The fourth miracle is reflected in the words of